 When analyzing your cells using flow cytometry, you are typically measuring the presence or absence of certain markers on the surface or the inside of your cells.
 While proteins themselves can emit intrinsic fluorescence when excited with ultraviolet (UV) light, they do so via aromatic amino acids found in all proteins, so you can't distinguish the different proteins from each other.
 To distinguish different target proteins in your flow analysis, you'll need to use fluorophores that attach to the target.
 When you design a flow experiment, you'll need to pick a fluorophore for each target and ensure the fluorophores, together, are able to give you the appropriate readout.

-A common method of staining proteins is to fuse them with a fluorescent reporter, such as GFP or mCherry, through genetic modification.
+A common method of labeling proteins is to fuse them with a fluorescent reporter, such as GFP or mCherry, through genetic modification.
 As your protein of interest will only occur in combination with that reporter, you can infer its presence through detecting the reporter's fluorescence.
-Another way to stain proteins is through treating cells with fluorophore-conjugated antibodies that attach to a specific target.
+Another way to label proteins is through treating cells with fluorophore-conjugated antibodies that attach to a specific target.
 By using a mix of different antibody-fluorophore combinations for different markers of interest, you can separately detect these markers in your analysis.
 Lastly, there are fixable dye stains that react with free amines on and inside the cells and are thus typically used for distinguishing live from dead cells.
-The combination of antibody-fluorophores, fluorescent reporters, and/or dye stains used to in your flow cytometry experiment are known as your "panel".
+The combination of antibody-fluorophores, fluorescent reporters, and/or dye stains used in your flow cytometry experiment are known as your "panel".
 In this blog post, we'll discuss the principles and process of designing a flow panel.

-Principles of Excitation and Emission
+Principles of excitation and emission

 Before we design your first panel, we will introduce some background on the color spectrum and the principles of excitation and emission.
 The visible color spectrum is located in a range of wavelengths of about 380–700 nm.
 Photons of lower wavelengths are higher in energy, while photons of higher wavelengths are lower in energy.
 As such, wavelengths below 380 nm lie within the UV spectrum, while wavelengths over 700 nm make up the infrared (IR) spectrum.